 Lines of enquiry refers to areas for exploration and examination for the purpose of gathering evidence or information in an investigation.
-If any were identified as part of the reinvestigation of your complaints, this would have been detailed by the casework manager in their decision letter to you.
+If any were identified, this would have been detailed by the assessment analyst or casework manager in their decision letter to you.